 Leaf Rapids is a great program for students interested in careers in the public sector, such as health care, education, social work, justice and child welfare, as well as students interested in food, recreation and facilitation.

-International Placement: June 17 – July 2 (two weeks, exact dates pending flights)
+International Placement: June 19 – July 1 (ten days, exact dates pending flights)

 Apply on Community Link by April 10.